-The SAPS grant is initially targeting seven high risk areas in Victoria as identified by the Electricity Safety (Bushfire Mitigation) Regulations 2016, and specifically to those residences located at the end of a Single Wire Earth Return (SWER) network feeder high voltage powerline.
+The SAPS grant targeted high risk areas in Victoria as identified by the Electricity Safety (Bushfire Mitigation) Regulations 2016, and specifically to those residences located at the end of a Single Wire Earth Return (SWER) network feeder high voltage powerline.

-Potentially eligible properties have been pre-selected and issued with an expression of interest pack in May 2017.
-If successful, the SAPS grant will provide those residencies with funding to install a SAPS using the most appropriate technology available.
+Potentially eligible properties were pre-selected and issued with an expression of interest pack in May 2017. tThe SAPS grant has provided those residencies who successfully applied with funding to install a SAPS using the most appropriate technology available.

-The SAPS grant will support the choice of technology options to match the resident’s individual circumstances, enabling households to capture the maximum value of the energy they produce.
-The design of the SAPS will include consideration and/ or combination of the following renewable system/s and components:
+The SAPS grant supported the choice of technology options to match the resident’s individual circumstances, enabling households to capture the maximum value of the energy they produce.
+The design of the SAPS included consideration and/ or combination of the following renewable system/s and components: